davebenson/doom4-walkthrough/README.md

 ## Mission 10: Pounding Rock Area
 When the pounding rock is down, quickly climb onto it.
 It'll lift you up to a Skull Switch: press it, and drop down.

 Before continuing, to toward the Yellow Door, which is currently gated off.
 Look for a small alcove continuing the Classic Doom Map Lever.
 Pull it.
-The gate to the Yellow Skull Door will open: go that way and go back to the lower Toxic Sludge room (where the Mancubi appeared with the Elite Guard), and you'll find the Classic Map "Phobos Anomaly": Secret #5.
+The gate to the Yellow Skull Door will open: go that way and go back to the lower Toxic Sludge room (where the Mancubi appeared with the Elite Guard), and you'll find the Classic Map "Phobos Anomaly": SECRET 10.5.

 Go back to the Pounding Rock Area.
 Go toward a gated off green teleporter.
 Look left to see a large room with 2 Yellow Lifts and a Suit of Armor in the middle.